 Love is so important in this process, despite its lack of popularity in academic press.
 Its role in MDMA-assisted psychotherapy is a bit difficult to ignore.
 Love, one might say, is the acceptance of all things as they are without reservation.
 Forgiveness is heartfelt acceptance.
 Forgiveness starts in the mind but is only completed in the heart.
 A spiritual context allows for this kind of deep emotional processing.

-I went through the MAPS’ MDMA Training Program earlier this year and was struck by the participant session videos, by the space held by the therapists, by their grace.
+I went through the MAPS’ MDMA Training Program earlier this year and was struck by the participant session videos.
+Besides this, the space held by the therapists and their grace impacted me.
 For me, these therapists appear to practice within a spiritual context.
 In the spirit of love, psychedelic psychotherapists facilitate profound emotional experiences giving rise to shifts in mental health.

-I have become fascinated by the concept of emotional biology.
-We have learned a great deal about emotional biology, about how fear and rage affect our physiology, how emotional attachment affects our immune function, and how severe emotional trauma affects, for example, our fight-or-flight response.
-We know that severe emotional trauma can lead to PTSD, a disorder which impacts psychology, autonomic nervous system function, hormonal function and immune function.
+The concept of emotional biology fascinates me.
+We have learned a great deal about emotional biology, and about how fear and rage affect our physiology.
+Moreover, we have learned a lot about how emotional attachment affects our immune function.
+Lastly, we have learned how severe emotional trauma affects our fight-or-flight response.
+We know that severe emotional trauma can lead to post-traumatic stress disorder (PTSD).
+PTSD is a disorder which impacts psychology, autonomic nervous system function, hormonal function and immune function.

-Science is now exploring where such emotional trauma is stored in the body.
-A growing body of evidence indicates that at the cellular level, the memory of trauma is stored in the “epigenetics”.
+Science is now exploring where the body stores such emotional trauma.
+A growing body of evidence indicates that at the cellular level epigenetics stores the memory of trauma.
 Basically, epigenetics refers to the biochemical machinery that sits “upon” the genes.
-Emotional biology is altered by experiences that impact epigenetics.
+As a result, experiences that impact epigenetics alter emotional biology.